lucy-randewich/spruce_test/README.md

 # Tic-Tac-Toe
-Here is my quick solution to Problem 1 and Problem 2.
+A simple implementation of the Tic-Tac-Toe game as outlined [here](https://en.wikipedia.org/wiki/Tic-tac-toe)

 ![Gameplay example GIF](gameplay.gif)

-## Problems
+## Gameplay
-### Problem 1
-We have started a basic game of Tic-Tac-Toe as outlined [here](https://en.wikipedia.org/wiki/Tic-tac-toe) but we don't have anyone good enough to code to finish it!
-- Please implement a complete basic game of Tic-Tac-Toe
-- Please use React and TypeScript throughout, if you know TailwindCSS please expand on what is already provided, otherwise it is fine to use raw styling
-- Both players will play out of the same application, it is sufficient to just switch the current player each time a move is played
-- Once a game is completed, I should be able to start another game
+Both players play out of the same application, the play switches between players each time a move is played.
+The board can be scaled between sizes 3x3 and 15x15 as specified by the user before the game begins.
+Once the game is completed, you can start another game.

-### Problem 2
-We are bored with the basic game now, can you make it so the board can be scaled to any size?
-- Add some kind of input which allows me to change the board size
-- The board size should be a number between 3 and 15

-### Problem 3
-We want to store game results in a database.
-- create a simple backend server (using a simple generator provided by your IDE is fine)
-- use any SQL/noSQL database to store the results
-- return simple stats back to the front-end: number of win/losses for each player.

-Simplification for the task:
-- do not use database migration tools, just an SQL or other script to create tables is fine
-- add comments about what you were thinking about but didn’t implement because of restrictions
-- host the project on your local machine, optional hosting in a public place is fine
-- optionally create a Dockerfile to build both back-end and front-end.
-Do not create any deployment scripts, if it's not necessary.
-- optional tests are welcome
+The player stats are stored and displayed.

-## Quickstart
+## Setup guide
+### To start the game
 - Make sure you have **node** installed
 - `cd client`
 - `npm i`
 - `npm start`
+### To start the server
+- `cd server`
+- `node server.js`

+## Implementation
+The front end and logic of the game is written in `Typescript` with `React`, using `Tailwind` for styling.
+The results of the game are stored in a `MySql` database which is served with a `node.js` server.

+## Time restrictions
+There is very minimal error-checking, for example if the server is not running then the react app will crash.
+There is also no testing, an optimal solution would contain both unit tests and integration tests.